Account ID compliance deadline pushed back to October 31

 In the case of corporate clients, documents showing proof of business ownership must be resubmitted.

-Clients who fail to comply with the new rules by the deadline will not be able to make transactions using their accounts.
+Clients who fail to comply with the new rules by the deadline will not be able to carry out transactions using their accounts.